UT LWB Summer Internship in Longué-Jumelles, France

 Instructions for Receiving Credit for an Internship in Language and World Business

 - 150-175 hours internship service = 3 credit hours.
 Internships require prior approval from the LWB director.
 Such approval may be obtained after handing in to the director a one-page summary of the proposed internship (which should include contact information for the supervisor and the business or other organization that sponsors the internship).
 After receiving approval, a student should register for French/Spanish/Japanese, etc. 490 during the semester after the internship is completed (for international internships) or during the semester in which the work is completed (for local internships).
 LWB students may perform an internship in a language (or a country) other than that of their major (for example, a student in LWB Spanish may perform an internship in China, Russia, etc.).
 The LWB Employer Internship Evaluation and final paper (explained below) must be completed and turned in before credit for 490 can be received.
-The LWB Employer Internship Evaluation is available to download from below link:
+The LWB Employer Internship Evaluation is available to download from each individual language link found on the main LWB webpage.

 II.
 REQUIRED PAPER (TYPED) TO RECEIVE CREDIT FOR 490